01 of 09

 You will need to cut the following pieces

-- Cut one of the side and... bottom piece
+- Cut one of the side and bottom pieces.

-- Cut one of the top piece and then devide the piece into tow equal sections by cutting on the dotted line or center of the piece.
+- Cut one of the top pieces and then divide the piece into two equal sections by cutting on the dotted line or center of the piece.

 Repeat the layout and cutting process for the lining fabric

 Apply optional embroidery to the center of a body piece if desired.Continue to 3 of 9 below.

 Use fusible interfacing on the wrong side of the fabric.
 If you did not preshrink the fabric, the fusible will not adhere properly.
 Follow either of these methods:

 - Cut out and fuse the pieces one at a time, by cutting out the pieces from interfacing the same way you cut the fabric and lining.
 The lay the shiny side of the interfacing on the wrong sides of the fabric, aligning the edges.
 Press to fuse the pieces.

 - Lay the interfacing shiny side up and carefully arrange the fabric pieces, wrong-side down, on the interfacing.
 Cover the fabric and interfacing with parchment paper and press the fabric and interfacing to fuse the pieces.
 Cut the interfacing to match the edges of the fabric pieces.

 04 of 09